ArmanPasha/Dota2-Game-Predictor/README.md

 # Dota2-Game-Predictor
-This project uses machine learning (Logistic regression algorithm) to calcuate the winning chance for Dota2 matches.
+This project uses machine learning (Logistic regression  and Neural Network algorithm) to calcuate the winning chance for Dota2 matches.
 The workflow is as follows:

 1. The `matchfiner.py` must be used first to retrieve all of the matches for the player.
 At this stage, player's Dota2 account ID is hard-coded in this script.
 It uses [Open Dota API](https://www.opendota.com/).
 As we are using the free version of the Open Dota, due to the API call limit, this script may take some hours to retrieve all of the matches.
 The final result will be a large JSON text file named `matches.txt`.